zbouvier/SplattyBird-Tutorial/README.md

 #### Building your game
-To get a feeling for the process we will use during development open the starter project in your terminal and run:
+To get a feeling for the process we will use to publish our game navigate inside of the starter project in your terminal and run:
 ```bash
 npm run build
 ```